sleepydirt/SC2006/USER_GUIDE.md

     - At least 1 number
     - At least 1 special character

+Passwords are hashed and salted with `bcrypt`, using the `has_secure_method` when creating an account.
+Only the password digest is saved.

 #### 1.2 Login
 To login, enter your registered email address and password.